 Washington shooting: Is Trump safe?
 What we know so far

-The US president is unharmed after he was rushed out of the White House correspondents’ dinner at the Hilton hotel.
+The US president is unharmed after he was rushed out of the White House correspondents’ dinner at the Washington Hilton hotel.

 Donald Trump has been rushed out of the White House correspondents’ dinner at a hotel in Washington, DC, after a gunman fired shots and tried to breach security.